How do I apply in 2022 for 2023 entry?

 - Grade 6 in higher level in any other subject

-Candidates must also fulfil the level 2 criteria, either via GCSE qualifications (see criteria below) or the Middle Years Programme with a minimum of 6665555 to include English, Mathematics and two science subjects.
-If any of these specified subjects are not offered at level 2, they must be offered at Standard or Higher level in the IB.
+Candidates must also fulfil the level 2 criteria, either via GCSE qualifications (see criteria below) or the Middle Years Programme.
+If English or Maths are not offered at GCSE, they must be offered at Standard Level (grade 6) or Higher Level (grade 5) in the IB.

 The Welsh Baccalaureate with grade A will be accepted as a third A Level subject